Toggle: English / Spanish

 - West Coast, mainly in the northwest

-Stage 1 is called early localized Lyme disease.
-The infection has not yet spread throughout the body.
+- Stage 1 is called early localized Lyme disease.
+The bacteria have not yet spread throughout the body.

 Risk factors for Lyme disease include:

-Doing outside activities that increase tick exposure (for example, gardening, hunting, or hiking) in an area where Lyme disease is known to occur
+- Doing outside activities that increase tick exposure (for example, gardening, hunting, or hiking) in an area where Lyme disease occurs

-Having a pet that may carry ticks home
+- Having a pet that may carry infected ticks home

 Important facts about tick bites and Lyme disease: